 - Supply chain: we seek to work with contractors and suppliers who contribute to sustainable development and are economically, environmentally and socially responsible and we require our suppliers to work in line with our Shell Supplier Principles.

 We have a human rights working group within Shell where representatives from across Shell’s businesses meet to discuss and evolve our human rights approach.

-We consult with international organisations, companies, civil society, and relevant bodies to understand and respond to current and emerging human rights issues, including The Danish Institute for Human Rights, IPIECA (the oil and gas industry association for environmental and social issues), and the Global Business Initiative on Human Rights.
+We consult with international organisations, companies, civil society, and relevant bodies to understand and respond to current and emerging human rights issues, including The Danish Institute for Human Rights and IPIECA (the oil and gas industry association for environmental and social issues).